-Missing easy Keto Snack?
-Super simple Oven Roasted Pumpkin Seeds Recipe is a perfect quick and easy crispy low carb snack for all.
+Are you missing an easy Keto Snack?
+Super simple Oven Roasted Pumpkin Seeds Recipe is a perfect quick and easy crispy low-carb snack.
 Satisfy your taste buds whenever you need to snack on something.

-We cook them, bake them, make desserts and drinks with them.
 O my.
 The ideas are endless.
-I have even prepared a great collection of over 25 various Keto and Low Carb Pumpkin Recipes from around the world for you to have a look at.
+I have even prepared a great collection of over 25 Keto and Low Carb Pumpkin Recipes from around the world for you to look at.

-Pumpkin Seeds are fully Kosher, gluten-free and Keto as well as Low Carb.
-Mostly eaten are only Pepitas, which are the seeds inside the shell, but also whole Pumpkin seeds together with the skin or Husk (filled with fiber) are known to be consumed by some.
+Pumpkin Seeds are fully Kosher, gluten-free, and Keto as well as Low Carb.
+Mostly eaten are pepitas, which are the seeds inside the shell, but whole pumpkin seeds together with the skin (filled with fiber) are known to be consumed by some.

 They are a part of the nuts category, with the least amount of fat.